-From where do we accept piano donations?
+Where do we accept piano donations from?
 All 50 U.S. states.

-Pianos we will review for acceptance: Acoustic pianos, electronic player and/or recording pianos, and some digital pianos.
-Please note that because we stand behind the quality of the pianos we lend, all donations are reviewed to ensure they meet certain criteria.
+Pianos we will review for acceptance: Acoustic pianos, electronic player and/or recording pianos, and a few digital pianos.
+Please note that because we stand behind the quality of the pianos we loan, all donations are reviewed to ensure they meet certain criteria.
 Unfortunately, those that do not cannot be accepted.